 In this article we’ll cover the topic in depth.

 - How To Improve Your Chances of Winning With Sports Betting Bonuses

 - What Is the Best Online Sportsbook Bonus?

 The start of this discussion is always the same: let’s all take a moment to clearly understand what a bonus is and what are the parts it contains.
 A bonus (welcome bonus or bonus for existing customers) is a sum of money credited by a sportsbook or casino into a client’s account.

 This sum of money is not real, actual money which you can immediately withdraw, but “bonus money”.
 For this bonus money to be transformed into real money, certain terms and conditions have to be met, which are called “rollover conditions”.
 These terms and conditions are usually what makes or breaks bonuses, because they dictate the chances a customer has of actually turning their bonus money into real money.

 Remember this very clearly: at the end of the day, bonus money is just some pixels you have in your account.
 Bonuses are only valuable if you can actually cash them out.

-We’d like to take some time and a section of this article to describe which are the main rollover conditions which sportsbooks use for bonuses:
+We’d like to take some time and a section of this article to describe the main rollover conditions which sportsbooks use for bonuses.

 - Timeframes are also commonly used to not have a bonus linger on forever or allow a customer to cherry-pick the qualifying bets.
 Usually, we see time requirements go along the lines of 30 days, which is decent.
 This means that the qualifying bets can only be placed within 30 days of when the bonus was credited.
 If the progress in the first 30 days is not enough, the bonus can be lost completely or partly.